 After 1870 new cast iron kitchen stoves could be fitted with a copper water tank in which water was heated through a exchanger.
 A full day of cooking produced abundant hot water that could be drawn off at several points in the home through copper pipes, including the bath tub.
 But, in order to assure a constant supply of hot water, the kitchen stove had to be kept burning most of the day, which in summer was a nuisance.

-The man who solved the problem was Norwegian Edwin Ruud who invented the automatic storage water heater in 1889.
+The man who solved the problem was Norwegian Edwin Ruud who invented the automatic storage water heater in 1889 (patented in 1891) a few years after he immigrated to Pittsburg to work for George Westinghouse.
 His invention was made possible by the nearly universal availability of natural gas in Victorian cities after 1880.
-His device stored hot water in a tank, now usually located out of sight in the basement, but his early ornate iron versions were often located right in the bathroom or kitchen for all to admire.
+The device stored hot water in a tank, now usually located out of sight in the basement, but his early ornate iron versions were often located right in the bathroom or kitchen for all to admire.
 The tank contained a thermostat that automatically turned on a gas fire to reheat the water as it cooled or was used.
-Ruud immigrated to Pittsburgh where he founded the Ruud Manufacturing Company to make his heaters.
-His invention is the type of water heater most American homes use today.
+He founded the Ruud Manufacturing Company to make his heaters at 29th and Smallman Streets.
+His invention is the type of water heater most American homes use today (Europeans and Asians are more likely to have smaller instant hot water heaters).

-Much more convenient and safer than earlier efforts, the Ruud heater was still not completely safe until the temperature and pressure relief valve patented by the Watts Regulator Company in the early 1900s was added to the device to keep it from exploding from excessive pressure — an event that could level a house and kill or injure all inside, or at very least, startle the cat.
+Much more convenient and safer than earlier efforts, the Ruud heater was still not completely safe until the invention of the temperature and pressure relief valve patented by the Watts Regulator Company in the early 1900s.
+Added to the Ruud heater, it kept the heater from exploding from excessive pressure — an event that could level a house and kill or injure all inside, or at very least, startle the cat.

 By 1910 a new home in an urban area that did not include a hot water heater was a rarity, and plumbers were kept busy retrofitting existing homes with the new invention.